khulnasoft-lab/design.khulnasoft.com/contents/components/token.md

 ---
 name: Token
-description: Tokens represent keywords and are used to add or filter objects.
-They allow users to input information, converting their text to tokens.
+description: A token represents a keyword used to add or filter objects.
 vueComponents:
   - GlToken
 related: